ElektraInitiative/libelektra/doc/usecases/snippet_sharing/distinction_use_cases.md

 ## Batch Manipulation

 It is not planned to support batch manipulation, i.e. editing of several snippets at once or similar actions.
-If a feature like this will be implemented at some point, then as front-end only feature, resulting in multiple API requests.
+If a feature like this will be implemented at some point, then as frontend only feature, resulting in multiple API requests.

 ## Snippet Conversion